Police reclaim Canada capital after trucker siege ends

 Ottawa police issued a reminder that the core area remains off-limits except to local residents and workers.

-Police tweeted midmorning that two people had just been arrested -- and a total of 191 since police moved in on Friday.
+Police tweeted midmorning that two people had just been arrested -- for a total of 191, including protest leaders, since police moved in on Friday.

-It said 57 vehicles have so far been towed out of the city -- paralyzed since January 29 when hundreds of trucks, vans and other vehicles parked there in protest.
+They said 57 vehicles had so far been towed out of the city center -- paralyzed since January 29 when hundreds of trucks, RVs and other vehicles parked there in protest.

-Meanwhile crews took down the last tents, food stands and other makeshift structures erected by demonstrators, and cleared heaps of snow from streets in preparation for a reopening of local businesses.
+Meanwhile, crews took down the last tents, food stands and other makeshift structures erected by demonstrators, and cleared snow from streets in preparation for local businesses to reopen.

-And for the first time in weeks, Ottawa residents were not startled awake by the incessant honking that had become a staple of the protests.
+For the first time in weeks, Ottawa residents were not awakened by the incessant honking that had become a staple of the protests.

+Dave Chapin, out and about for the first time in weeks after feeling "hemmed in," gave a thumbs up to police patrolling his downtown neighborhood.

+"People have a right to protest, but at the end of the day after you've made your point you go home," he said.
+"These guys just stayed -- honking and intimidating (locals) and disrupting our lives."

 Keep fighting